This page contains affiliate links, which means we may receive compensation if you complete a form.

 Start an auto loan request here.
 (Affiliate Link) Finance companies use credit scores to determine three key variables that go into the calculation of the loan amount they might approve.
-Salary is only one element.
+Your salary is only one element.

-- Interest rate is the cost of using the lender’s money
+- The interest rate is the cost of using the lender’s money

 - The term is the length of time (months) needed to repay the lender

 - Debt-to-Income (DTI) ratio compares salary to monthly obligations

 The chart below depicts how a finance company might vary these three elements based on credit score.

 Use this handy online auto loan calculator to estimate how much car you can afford based on your salary, credit score, down payment, and other monthly debt obligations.
 Input these four figures into the calculator and get a quick vehicle price estimate that a lender might approve based on your qualifications.

 Qualifying for an auto loan with low income requires a good credit score and a reasonably priced vehicle.
 The trick is solving to a monthly payment that you can afford – given your low income.
 Use the calculator above to estimate how much car a lender might approve with your meager salary.

 Low-income drivers with better credit scores will have an easier time because lenders will be more lenient with the DTI and repayment-term requirements.
 However, drivers with lesser scores may have to look into a high-mileage clunker, which means budgeting more for repairs and maintenance.